pyrrhamide/mission-website/content/en/post/2021-04-14-my-site-must-be-instagramable/index.markdown

 It was easier for `posts.md` and `experience.md`.
 I only needed to create a new subfolder for `experience`, copy the widget there, write an `index.md` (or `_index.md` for my posts), redirect the top bar, and that was it.
 I don't know what is special about the project page.

+{{% callout look %}}
+**Update**: as it turns out, there is a global issue with Hugo concerning the projects landing page.
+Hugo does not recognise a widget page in a `project` folder, but it does recognise it in `projects`.
+I honestly thought something was wrong with my website, because my project page looked...basic.
+However, once I renamed `project` to `projects`, the widget design worked.
+{{% /callout %}}

 Anywho!
 I was done with the layout of my site[^3], and I jumped happily into my next mission: making things pretty.

 [^3]:LIES!
 I was SO not done.
 I still changed stuff up, especially the widgets layouts.
 However I don't think I could explain what I did in great detail.